iNavFlight/inav/docs/VTOL.md

 - Use the `MIXER TRANSITION` mode to gain airspeed in MC profile, set `MIXER TRANSITION` accordingly.

-- Additionally, you can configure it as a 4-state switch by adding FW (profile 1) with `MIXER TRANSITION`.

 Conduct a bench test on the model (without props attached).
 The model can now switch between fixed-wing and multi-copter modes while armed.
 Furthermore, it is capable of mid-air switching, resulting in an immediate stall upon entering fixed-wing profile

 # STEP4: Transition Mixing (Multi-Rotor Profile)(Recommended)